teracyhq/dev/docs/getting_started.rst

     ..  note::

-          We checkout the `develop` branch here to use the latest development version of teracy-dev.
+          We check out the `develop` branch here to use the latest development version of teracy-dev.
           When it is released, we will use the `master` branch - the latest stable version instead.

     You could see the error message saying that `vagrant-gatling-rsync` and `vagrant-rsync-back`